TO THE SHARE HOLDERS

 The Company will undertake the CSR activities as are enumerated in Schedule VII of the Act.
 However, primarily the Companys focus will be on the following areas:

-• Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centres and such other facilities for senior citizens.
+Promoting gender equality, Empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centers and such other facilities for senior citizens.

 The Company may also take other CSR activities as may be prescribed under the applicable statute from time to time.
 In addition, the Company may take such other appropriate activities for the society, from time to time, as may be thought fit by the CSR Committee and approved by the Board.

 During the year, the Company has spent an amount of Rs.
-1.85 million on the CSR activities as against the Budget of Rs.
-1.82 million.
+1.40 million as CSR expenditure during the financial year 2024-25 against the Budget of Rs.
+1.40 million.

 There is no unspent amount towards CSR expenses.